-Summary: Though it is usually not required, but at times need arises to change the default location of OST file due to various reasons.
-In this post, we’ve mentioned some methods on how to change the location of the Outlook OST file.
-These methods are explained with step-wise instructions that can help you change the OST file location easily.
+Summary: Though it is usually not required, but at times need arises to change Outlook data file location due to various reasons.
+In this post, we’ve mentioned some methods on how to change OST file location in Outlook 2010, 2013, 2016 and 2019.
+These methods are explained with step-wise instructions that can help you change Outlook file location easily.

 Offline Storage Table or OST is an Outlook data file that is created locally when you set up Microsoft Outlook account.
-The OST file stores data such as email messages, tasks, contacts, calendar, etc. and allows users to work offline in the Exchange environment.
+The OST file stores data, such as email messages, tasks, contacts, calendar, etc. and allows users to work offline in the Exchange environment.
 The OST file is saved at a default location on local storage.
-It is usually not required to change the Outlook data file location.
-However, at times, you need to change the default location of the Outlook OST file due to various reasons such as lack of storage space where the file is saved, an Outlook account is deleted, or any other.
+It is usually not required to change OST file location.
+However, at times, you need to change the default Outlook file location due to various reasons, such as lack of storage space where the file is saved, an Outlook account is deleted, or any other.

-If, for any reason, you want to change the default location of Outlook data file, read this post to know the methods and workarounds for changing the OST file location.
+If, for any reason, you want to change Outlook data file location in Windows 10, read this post to know the methods and workarounds for changing the OST file location.

 Method 1: Set ForcePSTPath Registry Entry

 You can use ForcePSTPath, which is a Windows Registry Key, to change the Outlook data file location.
-By using the Registry Key, you can change the location of OST file of all Outlook versions, be it Outlook 2016, 2013, 2010, 2007, or 2003.
+By using the Registry Key, you can change the OST file location on all Outlook versions, be it Outlook 2019, 2016, 2013, 2010, 2007, or 2003.

-The steps to change the OST file location are as follows:
+The steps to change OST file location are as follows:

 Figure 1: Run dialog box

-1. Press both Windows and R key simultaneously.
+- Press both Windows and R keys simultaneously.
 When the Run dialog box appears, type Regedit and click OK or press Enter.